MasterLawyer/MasterLawyer/README.md

 # Hi 👋, I'm Harsh Kumar Singh
-Aspiring Defence Man, but currently a Lawyer, Trying to be too cool nd for a fact, i know this society is full of dumbfucks .
+Aspiring Super Hero (I am Batman, But pls dont tell anyone), but currently a Lawyer, Trying to be too cool nd for a fact, i know this society is full of dumbfucks .

 ### 🔭 I’m currently working on a project that will help people by giving them will to live.
 ### 🌱 I’m currently learning How to keep myself alive.